jonZlotnik/jonZlotnik.github.io/content/resume.md

 ### Information Security

-Developed and architected enterprise-scale security software systems while working in teams and alone.
+Jon architects and develops enterprise-scale security software systems both in teams and solo.
+He is experienced in applied cryptography and implementing systems to interface with open-source and proprietary software.
-Gained industry experience in applied cryptography: implementing systems with opensource and proprietary software, cloud computing services, public key infrastructure (PKI), and hardware supporting PIV, PGP, and FIDO.
+He enjoys building systems with the latest advancements in cryptography and cloud security, as well as, modernizing public key infrastructure and hacking on crypto hardware.

 ### Fullstack Developer

-Developed software system components used by more than 2000 employees.
+Jon develops software system components consumed by end-users and other developers.
-Gained industry experience in .NET, Powershell, Python, Qt, Angular, and Azure Cloud.
-Additional project experience with C, C++, Go, Java, Node.js, and Google Cloud Platform.
+He has enterprise experience in Python, C++, .NET, Java, Go, Node.js, Qt, Angular, Microsoft Azure, Google Cloud Platform, and Amazon Web Services.
+He is comfortable developing in Windows, MacOS, and Linux, and builds systems for embedded devices, Windows or Linux servers, Kubernetes clusters, and serverless architectures.

 ### Languages